Python-SIP/sip/sphinx/annotations.rst

 This optional name annotation is used with class methods to specify that the method be automatically included in all sub-classes.
-The value is the name of a feature (specified using the `%Feature`_ directive) which must be enabled for the method to be generated.
+The value is the name of a feature (specified using the :directive:`%Feature` directive) which must be enabled for the method to be generated.

 .. function-annotation:: Default